MuGiWaRa047/Writeups/CTF/AmateursCTF_2024/web/one_shot/readme.md

-Problem is we have all letter in unorganised order, think about this how can we get all in order. we can use use thirs perameter (arg) of SUBSTR, this will give us all letters in currect order.
+Problem is we have all letter in unorganised order, think about this how can we get all in order. we can use use third perameter (arg) of SUBSTR, this will give us all letters in currect order.